reyemtm/wmts-server/README.md

 - Tilejson Endpoint
 - WMTS Endpoint (for use in ArcGIS Online)
 - Map Preview
-- Overzoom 3x for raster tiles, limited to zoom levels above 17
+- Overzoom 3x for raster tiles

 ## Requirements